 This guide focuses on Oaxaca City, a stunning colonial city that’s overflowing with culture, history, art and delicious traditional dishes.

-Give it a few hours of wandering through it’s brightly coloured, cobblestone streets and you’ll inevitably fall in love with the city.
+Give it a few hours of wandering through its brightly coloured, cobblestone streets and you’ll inevitably fall in love with the city.
 After you try one of the traditional dishes such as Mole or a Tlayuda, you’ll never want to leave.

 How long should you spend in Oaxaca City?

-With how well-known Oaxaca City is, and being the capital of the popular Oaxaca state, you’d probably expect Oaxaca City to be pretty big!
+With how well-known Oaxaca City is and being the capital of the popular Oaxaca state, you’d probably expect Oaxaca City to be pretty big!

-In fact it’s only the 67th biggest city in Mexico by population.
+In fact, it’s only the 67th biggest city in Mexico by population.
 It’s actually a relatively condensed city, making it easy to explore.

 Essentially whichever neighbourhood you choose to stay in, you won’t be very far from the next one.
-Even so, we’ve put together our top 3 places to stay in Oaxaca City so that you can choose the perfect one for you.
+Even so, we’ve put together our top 3 places to stay in Oaxaca City so that you can choose the perfect one for you:

 Location #1: Centro — the centre of the action and attractions

 The Centro area is regarded as the streets that surround Oaxaca’s Zocalo, the city’s main square.
-Here you’ll be immersed in the pumping heart of the city, surrounded by landmarks, markets and just the general hustle and bustle of the city.
+Here, you’ll be immersed in the pumping heart of the city, surrounded by landmarks, markets and just the general hustle and bustle of the city.

 The Centro is bursting with hotels, Airbnbs and hostels.
 You’ll literally find one on every street, so you’re certainly spoilt for choice.
-Prices can be slightly more expensive because you’re right at the centre of the city, but you can still find a private room for $20 per night.
+Prices can be slightly more expensive because you’re right in the centre of the city, but you can still find a private room for $20 per night.